This post may contain affiliate links. Please see my full disclosure policy for details.

 We ultimately decided to go with Amazon (Pantry) for every item possible IF it was cheaper per unit than what we normally spend in the store.
 We’re Amazon Prime members and the difference in our time and gas it would take with a Sam’s Club trip for pennies difference in the cost was worth it.

 For trash bags, we’re not set on one particular brand so I actually took a gamble on a different kind using product reviews and the price.
-Since I’ve used trash bags for this example, the “winner” was Member’s Mark Tall Kitchen Simple Fit Drawstring Bags, 13 gallon, 200 Count.
+Since I’ve used trash bags for this example, the “winner” after the spreadsheet calculations was Member’s Mark Tall Kitchen Simple Fit Drawstring Bags, 13 gallon, 200 Count.
 Thankfully, they work great because they last for several months!

 3. Make your shopping list or complete the online order and keep it on file.